 If your landlord fails to meet any of these requirements, accidents at home can happen.
 If you suffer as a result of their negligence, they have failed in their duty and you may be able to claim compensation.

 The most common accidents in the home where your landlord can be held responsible are slips, trips and falls, which can be caused by poor lighting, defective steps or stairs, ripped carpets, loose or missing floorboards, and unsafe steps or paving in garden areas.
 Your landlord is responsible for taking the necessary precautions to avoid accidents like this happening.

 Children are amongst the most likely to have accidents in the home.
 If your child is under the age of 18, you can make a claim on their behalf for any accidents they may have had.
 While the general rule for making claims for compensation states that you have three years in which to make a home accident claim, if the claim is on behalf of a child, you have until the child is 18 to make a claim on their behalf.
 Following that, they then have until they are 21 to make a claim after an accident in the home.

 How we can help

-Here at The Compensation Experts, we work on a No Win No Fee basis with home accident solicitors who have years of experience in dealing with incidents of injury, including claims made against landlords and for faulty products.
+Here at The Compensation Experts, the solicitors we work with operate on a no win no fee basis.
+Our third-party solicitors have years of experience in dealing with incidents of injury, including claims made against landlords as well as claims for faulty products.
 Contact us today by filling in our form or call us on 01614138765 to speak to one of our friendly knowledgeable agents.